sidneycadot/te802-pl-test/README.md

 Headphone                         | alternately drives 500 Hz on the left and 1000 Hz on the right channel Clock generator reset             | driven with 0

-The table below shows the LED display (LED7 on the left, LED0 on the right):
+The table below shows the LEDs as used by the demo:

 LED7 | LED6 | LED5  | LED4 | LED3   | LED2 | LED1 | LED0
 ---- | ---- | ----  | ---- | ------ | ---- | ---- | ----------------